apostrophecms/apostrophe-documentation/modules/apostrophe-modal/browser-apostrophe-modal.md

 Otherwise it defaults to calling `self.stackPush()` instead, causing the modal to appear normally on top of any modals already open.
+### setDepthAttribute(*$el*)
+Make the current modal's depth available as an attribute on various elements such as `data-apos-modal-instructions`.
+This is needed for reliable Nightwatch testing
 ### stackPush()
 Called for you by `self.show()`, this method adds the modal to the stack, blacking out the page, preventing unwanted interaction